pran-7-5/eco_style/README.md

 Sleep before 11 pm Max, don't sleep in afternoon or you won't be able to sleep at night.(7-8 hours)

-Drink water = 5 liters a day.
+Drink water at least 5 liters a day.
 (My height is 5 ft 9 in, so drink accordingly)

 To avoid skin diseases one should take bath at least twice a day.